-This highly interactive one-week program introduces you to the responsibilities and operation of the national security community and provides a grounding in the wide range of security challenges facing Australia.
+This highly interactive one-week program introduces participants to national security.
+Designed for professionals needing insight into the national security environment and relevant government frameworks, this program provides a grounding in the wide range of security challenges facing Australia.

-The program stresses the importance of leadership and collaboration across the community and introduces you to the legislative and governance frameworks underpinning national security.
+The program also introduces participants to the legislative and governance frameworks underpinning national security.

 Scope and content

-This program analyses the concept of national security, considers the range of issues and challenges facing Australia’s national security community, and focuses on the capability and capacity of the community to address those challenges.
-You’ll have the opportunity to consider the roles and responsibilities of agencies, and to reflect on current and future challenges facing professionals working on security issues.
+This program analyses the concept of national security and considers the range of issues and threats to Australia’s national security.
+It examines the capability and capacity of the National Security community to respond to those challenges.

 “The program is fantastic, providing a framework for understanding the most important global and regional issues of our time, and how they impact Australia.
 It really helped me to understand the different – but inter-related – areas of government responsibility, and how my role as a public servant fits within that.”